lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

 ## Add Lit to an existing project

-See [Adding Lit to an existing project](/docs/tools/adding-lit) for more instructions on adding Lit to an existion project or application.
+See [Adding Lit to an existing project](/docs/tools/adding-lit) for instructions on adding Lit to an existing project or application.

 ## Open WC project generator